Getting Started with Vue using TypeScript and Options API

 Import Syncfusion® CSS styles

-In this article, Material3 theme is applied using CSS styles, which are available in installed packages.
-The necessary Material3 CSS styles for the Schedule component and its dependents were imported into the <style> section of src/App.vue file.
+The necessary CSS styles for the Schedule component were imported into the <style> section of src/App.vue file.
 Vite app generates a default styles.css file which we do not need for this example.
 Before running the sample, delete the content of src/style.css or remove the file if it’s unused.

 <style>